StudioEtrange/ConfigTree/docs/getting_started.rst

         "frontend.templates.reload": false
     }

+And the result will contain development settings for the backend team.

 As you can see, environments can be organized in tree-like structure with common settings at the root, and more specific ones at the leafs.